matchstick/exifsort/README.md

 This README is Under construction but for now here is some notes.

+TODOs include:
+* Clean up tests now that APIs are tighter
+* Clean up doc.go in lib now that APIS are changed.
+* Figure out git hooks
+* Write more complete sort tests.
+* Update this readme.

 Program to sort and scan photos and movies for their Creation date using their Exif info.

 Huge thanks to dsoprea for his exif library and fast responses.